People like you power our work

 In 2020, thanks to our generous donors and funders, we spent US$3.49 million bringing our large landscape vision steps closer to being realized — protecting core habitats including our precious headwaters, keeping them connected through wildlife corridors, and inspiring others to engage in similar work.

-And because we believe in deep collaboration and authentic partnership, that included distributing US$1.3 million to partners, who helped to further the Yellowstone to Yukon vision across the 2,000-mile/3,200km-long region to enable people and nature to thrive.
+And because we believe in deep collaboration and authentic partnership, that included distributing US$1.3 million to partners, who helped to further the Yellowstone to Yukon vision across the 3,400 kilometers (2,100 miles) that make up the region to enable people and nature to thrive.